Boniface Hardin: The Martin Center years

-With the help of a sympathetic priest, Father Bernard Strange, of St. Rita’s parish in Indianapolis, as well as Holy Angels parishioners and other supporters, Father Hardin bought a property on College Avenue in Indianapolis and founded the Martin Center.
-Named for Martin Luther King and St. Martin de Porres, the center was described in 1970 brochure as a “biracial and ecumenical effort to overcome the polarization brought about by ignorance, injustice and hostility between blacks and whites in the metropolitan area of Indianapolis.”
+With the help of a sympathetic priest, Father Bernard Strange, of St. Rita's parish in Indianapolis, as well as Holy Angels parishioners and other supporters, Father Hardin bought a property on College Avenue in Indianapolis and founded the Martin Center.
+Named for Martin Luther King and St. Martin de Porres, the center was described in 1970 brochure as a "biracial and ecumenical effort to overcome the polarization brought about by ignorance, injustice and hostility between blacks and whites in the metropolitan area of Indianapolis."

 Father Hardin was soon joined by Sister Jane Schilling, a sister of St. Joseph of Carondolet, who had been principal at Holy Angels School.
 Their partnership, with Father Hardin as the idea generator and public figure and Sister Jane as researcher and administrator, was to last through his life.
 To raise funds for the Martin Center, Father Hardin served as a consultant with major corporations, school systems, and others on race relations training.
 As he traveled and brought in income, Sister Jane managed the programs that Martin Center offered to the local community on African American history and culture, race relations, and other topics.

 In 1971, Father Hardin and Dr. Raymond Pierce received a grant to establish the Sickle Cell Center to test for the disease and to educate families.
 The grant enabled them to purchase another building on College Avenue.
 A third building was added when Martin Center opened the Afro-American Institute, devoted to research and education about African history and African American culture.
 The Institute maintained a library of resources and offered leadership and educational programs.

 Father Hardin and Sister Jane used a variety of media to disseminate their educational programs.
-They produced and co-hosted a weekly radio program, The Afro-American in Indiana, which ran from 1971 to 1991 on WIAN, the local public schools station, eventually affiliated with National Public Radio; served as editors of a journal, The Afro-American Journal, begun in 1973; produced and co-hosted the television program, Afro-American, for public television station WFYI from 1974–79; and narrated two full-length TV documentaries, The Kingdom Builders, and For Love of Freedom, for WRTV, the local NBC affiliate.
+They produced and co-hosted a weekly radio program, The Afro-American in Indiana, which ran from 1971 to 1991 on WIAN, the local public schools station, eventually affiliated with National Public Radio; served as editors of a journal, The Afro-American Journal, begun in 1973; produced and co-hosted the television program, Afro-American, for public television station WFYI from 1974 to 1979; and narrated two full-length TV documentaries, The Kingdom Builders, and For Love of Freedom, for WRTV, the local NBC affiliate.

 As Father Hardin became increasingly concerned about the lack of good higher educational options for African-American adults in the community, he developed plans to establish a university.
 In 1977, Martin Center College was established and given state accreditation.
 It was formally accredited in 1987 by the North Central Association of Colleges and Schools.
 The educational philosophy of the institution, championed by Sister Jane Schilling, rested on Paulo Freire's ideas of emancipatory education, the adult learning principles of Malcolm Knowles, and credit for prior life experience as promoted by the Council for Advancement and Evaluation of Learning.
-These approaches, tailored to the adult learner who had not completed college earlier in life, earned Martin the nickname, “the Second Chance School.”
+These approaches, tailored to the adult learner who had not completed college earlier in life, earned Martin the nickname, "the Second Chance School."